ihayhurst/TurgidLemonMeander/README.md

  - log: python  reading rpi I2c BME280 sensor and logging it

 Fritzing circut diag image credit: Matt Hawkins (probably)

+## Web interface

+The Flask application now serves an interactive chart backed by a JSON data endpoint.
+This allows browsing historical data ranges using day navigation buttons and a time slider, rather than relying solely on static matplotlib output.

+To improve performance on low-powered hardware (e.g. Raspberry Pi), log data is cached in memory and only reloaded when the underlying log file changes.

+### About graphing

+Matplotlib is still used for legacy and CLI-driven graph generation, but the primary web interface renders charts dynamically in the browser using JSON data served by Flask.

+## Notes

+- This is intended as a lightweight, single-device project rather than a general-purpose time-series system.
+- Log files grow continuously unless rotated externally.
+- Performance is tuned for Raspberry Pi–class hardware and low request volumes.

 ## Getting started
  ### Connecting the sensor: